EGPostema/DrawerDissect/README.md

   ❗ **Script not working?
 Check that you have...**
   - [x] Cloned or downloaded the repository
-  - [x] Navigated to the `DrawerDissect` directory
+  - [x] Navigated to the `DrawerDissect` directory in a command-line program
-  - [x] Created a virtual environment with the required packages
+  - [x] Created and activated a virtual environment with the required packages
   - [x] Decided on a model approach
   - [x] Edited (and saved) `process_images.py` accordingly